masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 module "iam" {
   source = "./iam-module"

-  # This makes the same label values defined in the root module available in the child module due to context.tf
+  # This makes the same label values defined in the root module available in the child module due to context.tf accepting the full context
   context = module.this.context
 }
 ```